Charging your EV

 Choices and recommendations for savings:

-• Choose our Utah Electric Vehicle Time of Use Pilot Program to help save on your bills when you charge your car and use other home equipment during off-peak hours.
+• Choose our Utah EV Time of Use program to help save on your bills when you charge your car and use other home equipment during off-peak hours.

 • Set your vehicle’s time scheduling function to charge your car during off-peak times.